rasmusbrottwitt/coronavirus/README.md

 ></iframe>

 We see how the virus deaths exploded suddenly in US, and that the US clearly is on the red curve.
-In comparison is countries as canada currently staying at the green curve.
+In comparison is countries as Canada currently staying at the green curve.
 The dashed vertical lines indicates the lockdown date for each country.
 We see a huge different between Denmark and Canada that makes national lockdown before any deaths has arise, and clearly are on the green curve, compared to US, UK, and Italy which all made national lochdown pretty late when above 300 deaths had happened and clearly are on the red curve.
 Especially the United States seem to have exploded in number of casualties.

-By comparing time from first outbreak to time of lock down, we see a clear picture
+By comparing time from first death in a country to time of lock down, we see a clear picture.
+Denmark and Canada which both made national lockdown before first death has a much flatter curve.
+Below is the logaritm of the deaths used to easy the comparisson between the countries.

 <iframe
         src="Charts/webpage007.html"